marcsingleton/marcsingleton.github.io/content/posts/aws-crash-course.md

   - Then in the second, I dive into specifics of AWS's physical infrastructure
   - Finally in the third, I discuss some specifics of configuring network settings in AWS
 #### Networking basics
-- A basic goal in networking is transferring data between devices, and much like letters are sent between physical addresses, network information is sent between network addresses.
+- A basic goal in networking is transferring data between devices, and much like how letters are sent between physical addresses, network information is sent between network addresses
-- There are a few types of these addresses depending on the scope of the network, but IP (Internet Protocol) addresses are used for communications over the global network of computers called the Internet.
+- There are a few types of these addresses depending on the scope of the network, but IP (Internet Protocol) addresses are used for communications over the global network of computers called the Internet
 - IP addresses are labels assigned to devices connected to a computer network
   - The basic idea is to give every device connected to the Internet a unique label in the form of an IP address, but in practice it's a little more complex
   - For now we'll ignore those nuances and instead focus on the structure and organization of IP addresses